swcarpentry/shell-novice/06-find.md

 > following output:
 >
 > ~~~
-> and the presence of absence
+> and the presence of absence:
 > ~~~
 >
 > 1. `grep of haiku.txt`